 any breach which may have a significant financial impact to the Single Allocation Platform;

-the Single Allocation Platform has reasonable grounds to believe that the Registered Participant no longer satisfies one or more of any other conditions to participate in Auctions according to these Allocation Rules unless termination applies according to Article 72.
+the Single Allocation Platform has reasonable grounds to believe that the Registered Participant no longer satisfies one or more of any other conditions to participate in Auctions according to these Allocation Rules unless termination applies according to Article 72; and

+if the Registered Participant is under economic and trade sanctions which may have a significant impact to the Single Allocation Platform.

 In any case of a minor breach in relation to these Allocation Rules such as but not limited to the failure of the Registered Participant to notify a change in the submitted information in accordance with Article 9, the Single Allocation Platform may by notice to the Registered Participant inform the Registered Participant’s that its rights in connection with these Allocation Rules may be suspended unless the Registered Participant remedies the suspension event in the time period specified in the notice.
 The suspension shall take effect when the period specified for remedy has elapsed without that such remedy has taken place.
 After the suspension takes effect in accordance with paragraphs 1 and 2 of this Article, the suspended Registered Participant may no longer participate in an Auction or in the transfer or return of Long Term Transmission Rights and unless the payment of the Long Term Transmission Right is fully settled or fully secured by collaterals by the suspended Registered Participant, the suspended Registered Participant shall not be entitled to use Long Term Transmission Rights according to Title 7.
 For the avoidance of doubt, the Long Term Transmission Rights, which the Registered Participant is prohibited from using as a result of such suspension, may be offered by the Single Allocation Platform in subsequent Auctions and the Single Allocation Platform shall not remunerate those Long Term Transmission Rights in accordance with Article 48.